rootflo/flo-ai/README.md

 FloAI follows an agent team architecture, where agents are the basic building blocks, and teams can have multiple agents and teams themselves can be part of bigger teams.

 Building a working agent or team involves 3 steps:
-1. Create a session using `FloSession`
+1. Create a session using `FloSession`, and register your tools and models
 2. Define you agent/team/team of teams using yaml or code
 3. Build and run using `Flo`